Quantum Theory of Distributed-Feedback Parametric Amplifiers and Oscillators: Optical parametric oscillation

-If the losses during a single round trip are much smaller than unity, their effect on an output mode $\bh$ can be approximated by slightly lowering the reflectivity of the opposite grating and thus increasing the losses through the second grating into the mode $\hat{g}$.
-For greater round-trip losses, their longitudinal distribution within the cavity becomes significant and would require a full coupled-mode treatment \cite{Wang2019}, but such large losses are likely incompatible with significant squeezing at the output.
+Following the procedure of Equations \ref{x_b}-\ref{p_var} with the inclusion of these loss modes (which we also assume to be initialised in the vacuum state) the loss-dependent squeezing can be found.
+The minimal eigenvalue of the covariance matrix for a phase shift grating cavity with equal couplers, with varying degrees of pump power and intracavity loss, is shown in Figure \ref{phaseshiftgratingfig} b).
+Similar to the more familiar case of a Fabry-Perot OPO with hard reflectors, we find that the strongest squeezing is found close to threshold at low loss, but at these pump powers squeezing is most fragile to increasing loss.

 Propagation losses in similar Ge-doped PCF were measured by cutback measurements at 0.03 and 0.05 dB m$^{-1}$ at 920 nm and 1550 nm respectively \cite{murphy2024tunable}, suggesting that for devices a few tens of centimeters long operating in the near infrared, finesses on the order of 100 are achievable before waveguide losses become dominant.